Accessory Dwelling Unit Pilot Project

 How can Accessory Dwelling Units (ADUs) address our housing crisis by promoting both housing affordability and contextual design?

-After a long outreach process, Trent Wolbe and Grace Lee were selected to participate in the Pilot Program.
+After a long outreach process, homeowners Trent Wolbe and Grace Lee were selected to participate in the Pilot Program.
 With a construction loan provided by Genesis LA, LA-Más worked with these Highland Park residents to design a new 1,000 sq. ft, two story, two bedroom home with a garage within a Historic Preservation Overlay Zone.
-This project is made possible with the support of Nous Engineering as our structural engineer, Breen Engineering as our civil engineer and Habitat for Humanity as our general contractor.
-With a construction budget around $300K, this project will serve as a model for affordable construction, contextual design, financial loan innovation, and future ADU policy.
+This project is made possible with the support of Nous Engineering as our structural engineer, Breen Engineering as our civil engineer, and Habitat for Humanity as our general contractor.
+This project is intended to serve as a model for affordable construction, contextual design, financial loan innovation, and future ADU policy.